8 expert-recommended lead generation best practices

 Tip 4: Cut through the noise

-“Our best results have come from cutting through the noise,” shares Kyle Porter, Founder, and Lead Strategist at Guidepost Marketing
+“Our best results have come from cutting through the noise,” shares Kyle Porter, Founder, and Lead Strategist at Guidepost Marketing.

 He explains, “People get plenty of cold outreach that tries to hide what’s really going on.
-We start all our cold calls with, ‘This is a cold call, but I think we can really help [company].
+We start all our cold calls with, ‘This is a cold call, and I think we can really help [company].
 Do you want to hang up now or give me a shot for 30 seconds?’

 Kyle says this method has been effective for his team.
 “It’s worked great to get us in the door with decision-makers who open every email with their guard up.”